-Winnetka Trustee Jennifer Spinney pleaded guilty to DUI Friday, having been pulled over in September and charged with driving under the influence of alcohol, improper lane usage and improper turning.
+Winnetka Trustee Jennifer Spinney pleaded guilty to DUI Friday, having been pulled over in September and.

 Spinney pleaded guilty to driving under the influence of alcohol, which means she must pay a $1,329 fine, be under supervision for one year, attend a victim impact panel and have a suspended license for a period of time.
 The Cook County Circuit Court clerk's office in Skokie said it's unclear how long her license will be suspended.